Godalming: Godalming in the world wars

 During the First World War, soldiers were billeted at nearby Witley Camp.
 A canteen was set up in Croft Road for those arriving via Godalming station.
-Allotments were planted at the Whitehart Field cricket ground and villagers in Busbridge were employed to manufacture baskets for 18 lb high-explosive shells.
+Allotments were planted at the Holloway Hill Recreation Ground and villagers in Busbridge were employed to manufacture baskets for 18 lb high-explosive shells.
 In October 1914, the Red Cross opened a hospital for wounded soldiers at Charterhouse School.

 During the Second World War, the defence of Godalming was the responsibility of the 4th Battalion of the Surrey Home Guard, part of South East Command.
 A total of 213 bombs fell on the town, including two V-1 flying bombs, although no civilians were killed.
 In September 1939, around 40 children were evacuated to Busbridge from Wandsworth and several houses in Godalming were requisitioned to provide accommodation for soldiers.
 St Thomas's Hospital Medical School was also evacuated to Godalming and used the Charterhouse School science laboratories to teach in.
 Many students joined local home guard.
 A British Restaurant was opened in Angel Yard and Branksome House, in Filmer Grove, served as a district control centre.
 The manufacturer, RFD, set up a factory in Catteshall Lane to produce barrage balloons, inflatable boats and life jackets and, by the end of the war, was employing over 1000 local people.